 - Outer Sheath

 Conductors are the only power carrying path in a power cable.
 Conductors are of different materials.
 Mainly in the cable industry, we use copper (ATC, ABC) and aluminum conductors for power cables.
-There are different types of conductor as Class 1: solid, Class 2 stranded, Class 5 flexible, Class 6 Extra flexible (Mostly used for cords and welding) etc. Conductor sizes are identified with conductor resistance.
+There are different types of a conductor as Class 1: solid, Class 2 stranded, Class 5 flexible, Class 6 Extra flexible (Mostly used for cords and welding), etc. Conductor sizes are identified with conductor resistance.

 |PVC TYPE A

 |PVC TYPE B

 |PVC TYPE C

 |RUBBER – EPR IE-1

 |RUBBER – EPR IE-2, EPR IE-3, EPR IE-4, SILICON IE-5

 Beading (Inner Sheath)

 There are mainly G.I.
 WIRE ARMOURING, G.I.
-STEEL STRIP armouring.
+STEEL STRIP armoring.
 It is done by placing G.I.
-WIREs, GI or STEEL STRIPs one by one on inner sheath.
-Armouring

-is a process which is done mainly for providing earthing shield to the current carrying conductors as well as it is also used for earthing purpose of the cable for safety.
+WIREs, GI, or STEEL STRIPs one by one on inner sheath.
+Armoring is a process that is done mainly for providing an earthing shield to the current-carrying conductors as well as it is also used for earthing purposes of the cable for safety.

-When there is any insulation failure in the conductor, the fault current gets enough paths to flow through the armour if it is properly earthed.
-Providing extra mechanical protection and strength to cable is an important added advantage of armouring.
-In MINING CABLES it is done for conductance
+When there is any insulation failure in the conductor, the fault current gets enough paths to flow through the armor if it is properly earthed.
+Providing extra mechanical protection and strength to cable is an important added advantage of armoring.
+In mining cables this is done for conductance.

 |Highly sensitive to water treeing, Material breaks down at high temperatures

 |Does not melt but thermal expansion occurs, Medium sensitivity to water treeing (although some XLPE polymers are water-tree resistant)

 |Increased flexibility, Reduced thermal expansion (relative to XLPE), Low sensitivity to water treeing

 |Low-Medium dielectric losses, Not harmed by DC testing, Known history of reliability

 Requires hydraulic pressure/pumps for insulating fluid, Difficult to repair, Degrades with moisture

-Mainly above 6 sq mm cables are called power cables but it depends upon the use of cable.
-For PVC power cables we use IS:1554 and for XLPE power cables we use IS:7098 and for Rubber based power cables we use IS:9968 and other relevant specifications.
+Mainly above 6 square mm cables are called power cables but it depends upon the use of a cable.
+For PVC power cables we use IS:1554 and for XLPE power cables we use IS:7098 and for Rubber-based power cables, we use IS:9968 and other relevant specifications.
 Power cables are defined by voltage grade and nominal cross-sectional area.